galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md

 `sc.tl.louvain(adata, resolution=0.6)`
 However, we tried that, and it called far too many clusters given the depth of sequencing in this dataset.
 Let's stick with our known cell types and move from there.

-### FUN FACT
+> <comment-title> FUN FACT </comment-title>
- - You can share the link to your JupyLab with anyone and they'll be able to access it
+> You can share the link to your JupyLab with anyone and they'll be able to access it {: .comment}

-### Working in a group?
+## Working in a group?
 Decision-time!
 If you are working in a group, you can now divide up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
 - Control
    - Go straight to the PAGA section